Baleen whale: Internal systems

-When sieved from the water, food is swallowed and travels through the esophagus where it enters a three-chambered-stomach.
+When sieved from the water, food is swallowed and travels through the esophagus where it enters a three-chambered stomach.
 The first compartment is known as the fore-stomach; this is where food gets ground up into an acidic liquid, which is then squirted into the main stomach.
 Like in humans, the food is mixed with hydrochloric acid and protein-digesting enzymes.
 Then, the partly digested food is moved into the third stomach, where it meets fat-digesting enzymes, and is then mixed with an alkaline liquid to neutralize the acid from the fore-stomach to prevent damage to the intestinal tract.
 Their intestinal tract is highly adapted to absorb the most nutrients from food; the walls are folded and contain copious blood vessels, allowing for a greater surface area over which digested food and water can be absorbed.
 Baleen whales get the water they need from their food; however, the salt content of most of their prey (invertebrates) is similar to that of seawater, whereas the salt content of a whale's blood is considerably lower (three times lower) than that of seawater.
 The whale kidney is adapted to excreting excess salt; however, while producing urine more concentrated than seawater, it wastes a lot of water which must be replaced.

 Baleen whales have a relatively small brain compared to their body mass.
 Like other mammals, their brain has a large, folded cerebrum, the part of the brain responsible for memory and processing sensory information.
 Their cerebrum only makes up about 68% of their brain's weight, as opposed to human's 83%.
 The cerebellum, the part of the brain responsible for balance and coordination, makes up 18% of their brain's weight, compared to 10% in humans, which is probably due to the great degree of control necessary for constantly swimming.
 Necropsies on the brains of gray whales revealed iron oxide particles, which may allow them to find magnetic north like a compass.

 Unlike most animals, whales are conscious breathers.
 All mammals sleep, but whales cannot afford to become unconscious for long because they may drown.
 They are believed to exhibit unihemispheric slow-wave sleep, in which they sleep with half of the brain while the other half remains active.
 This behavior was only documented in toothed whales until footage of a humpback whale sleeping (vertically) was shot in 2014.

 It is largely unknown how baleen whales produce sound because of the lack of a melon and vocal cords.
-In a 2007 study, it was discovered that the larynx had U-shaped folds which are thought to be similar to vocal cords.
+Research has found that the larynx had U-shaped folds which are thought to be similar to vocal cords.
 They are positioned parallel to air flow, as opposed to the perpendicular vocal cords of terrestrial mammals.
 These may control air flow and cause vibrations.
 The walls of the larynx are able to contract which may generate sound with support from the arytenoid cartilages.
 The muscles surrounding the larynx may expel air rapidly or maintain a constant volume while diving.